t-momozaki/RBORM/README.md

 - robustORM_WLB.R: The script implementing the proposed bayesian inference methods for the ordinal response model with the density-power and $\gamma$-divergences using the weighted likelihood bootstrap (Newton and Raftery, 1994, JRSSB)
 - robustORM_stan.R: The script implementing the proposed bayesian inference methods for the ordinal response model with the density-power and $\gamma$-divergences using rstan
 - links.R: The script containing functions that compose several density and distribution functions
+- robustORM_stan folder: The folder containing the Stan files needed to run the robustORM_stan.R file